 And after?
 Off-duty firefighters joined residents to sift through burnt-out homes.
 They exemplify what Tsing (2015) calls a “latent commons,” where people and things come together in “fugitive moments of entanglements.”
 The remains--wedding rings, medals, heirlooms--and the ashes themselves brought people towards one another.
 Other entanglements emerged around housing, food, even clothing.
 Our paper follows how residents found ways to repair and survive-for-now.
 In attending to repair, we seek possibilities for, if not making right, then making do.

-Here you'll find updates about upcoming (and ongoing) research...
+Here you'll find (admittedly, infrequent) updates about upcoming and ongoing research projects...